Jammy2211/PyAutoLens/paper/paper.md

 lens model with a `Pixelization` and `Regularization` object, the background source's light is reconstructed using a rectangular grid or Voronoi mesh that accounts for irregular galaxy morphologies.
 Lensed quasar and supernovae datasets can be fitted using a `Point`, which uses their observed positions, flux-ratios and time-delays to fit the lens model.
-Strong lensing clusters consisting of any number of lens galaxies can also be analysed with `PyAutoLens` using these objects.
+Strong lensing clusters consisting of any number of lens galaxy_list can also be analysed with `PyAutoLens` using these objects.

 Automated lens modeling uses `PyAutoFit`'s non-linear search chaining feature, which breaks the model-fit into a chained sequence of non-linear searches.
 These fits pass information gained about simpler lens models fitted by earlier